younes-holonomic/IAOS-Architectural-Standard-for-Substrate-Engineering/doctrine/08_Field_Definition.md

 4.  **Profit Alignment:** IAOS economic truth models giving AI the same target as the CFO.

 ## 5. Relationship to IAOS
-* **Substrate Engineering** = The Field (The Doctrine/Rules).
+* **AI Substrate Engineering** = The Field (The Doctrine/Rules).
 * **IAOS** = The Artifact (The Tool/Implementation).

-**Summary:** Substrate Engineering is the missing layer between what businesses emit and what AI can trust.
+**Summary:** AI Substrate Engineering is the missing layer between what businesses emit and what AI can trust.
 It is the discipline that allows organizations to scale across MAS, KAS, and IAS with the same universal core.